Open-Smartwatch/open-smartwatch.github.io/docs/resources/3d-files-light-edition.md

 See [Hardware](hardware.md) for the recommended batteries.

 *Note about PCB thickness:* Most of the cases are designed for a 1.6mm PCB, which should also fit a 0.8mm PCB.
-If the file name explicitely says 0.8mm, it will not fit a 1.6mm PCB.
+If the file name explicitly says 0.8mm, it will not fit a 1.6mm PCB.
 If you create case designs, please keep this in mind and add the pcb thickness to the file name.

 ## Important Assembly Notes